 - to create a "separation" between multiple words in a tag, for example:

-You can directly remove, or add new, tags in the Tags control box.
+Tags used with a specific record are shown on the corresponding details page for a record.
+You can directly remove, or add new, tags in the Tags text field.

 Clicking on the

-On list pages, click on the Tags icon and enter a tag to filter using that specific tag.
+On list reports, click on the Tags icon and enter a tag to filter using that specific tag.

 You can optionally "Show records with tags" or records without the tag by un-checking the option.